-Following the approval of the major professor, the student will send their dissertation to all members of their doctoral committee members.
+Following the approval of the major professor, the student will send their thesis to the Advisory Committee members.
 It is best to ask the faculty members about their preferred format (i.e., hardcopy or digital) in which to receive the thesis.
 They need to receive it at least 2 weeks before the final oral defense.
 In addition, the defense must be scheduled to as to allow at least 3 weeks between the thesis defense and the Graduate School's final deadline for submitting the final version of the thesis and all approval paperwork.
 This time may be needed to make final adjustments to thesis, responding to issues identified or questions raised in the thesis defense.
 Thus, you'll need to plan ahead carefully in order to fit the thesis defense into the semester you plan to graduate.

-The dissertation defense will be chaired by the student's major professor and attended by all members of the advisory committee simultaneously for the entire defense period.
-At the defense, which typically lasts for 2 hours, the student gives an oral presentation about the dissertation for the committee members and others who may want to attend (e.g. geographers, members of the university community, friends and family).
+The defense of the master's thesis will be chaired by the student's major professor and attended by all members of the advisory committee simultaneously for the entire defense period.
+At the defense, which typically lasts for 2 hours, the student gives an oral presentation about the thesis for the committee members and others who may want to attend (e.g. geographers, members of the university community, friends and family).
 The format of the presentation may be similar to a conference presentation and is typically 15-20 minutes long.
 The presentation is followed by Q & A from the audience.
-After Q & A, all but the committee members are excused and the committee members engage in discussion with the student about the dissertation.
-They may ask for additional clarification of points in the dissertation, or they may argue with a premise or finding.
+After Q & A, all but the committee members are excused and the committee members engage in discussion with the student about the thesis.
+They may ask for additional clarification of points in the thesis, or they may argue with a premise or finding.
 Many faculty interpret this conversation as a means to find the limits of what the student knows about the subject matter.
 It is for these reasons that the meeting is called a defense.
 It is not a hostile encounter by any means, but you do need to be ready to defend, explain, and expound upon your work.

-The advisory committee must approve the student's thesis and defense with no more than one dissenting vote (e.g., three of the four advisory committee members must approve, including the major professor) and must certify their approval on the Thesis Defense Form.
+The advisory committee must approve the student's thesis and defense with no more than one dissenting vote (e.g., two of the three advisory committee members must approve) and must certify their approval on the Thesis Defense Form.